rust-lang/rfcs/text/0000-command-ergonomics.md

 ## Printing command arguments in `impl Display for SubprocessError`

-Perhaps printing the command arguments is overly verbose, and we should print onliy the command name.
+Perhaps printing the command arguments is overly verbose, and we should print only the command name.

 ## `get_output` vs `read_output` naming.